 - You can either make your own sourdough starter (be prepared: this takes a few weeks), or you can buy a sourdough starter.
 You can also get a sourdough starter from someone else that has one (they can give you discard to feed and make your own starter)!

 - When you have a sourdough starter, you need to feed it regularly.
 To do so, you measure out a portion of the starter, then add fresh water and flour, and set it aside to continue fermenting.
 The portion of the starter that you did not use is now considered sourdough discard.
-This discard can be either thrown away or composted, or you can use it for baking recipes (like these Sourdough Discard Pretzels or Sourdough Discard Naan)!
+This discard can be either thrown away or composted, or you can use it in sourdough discard recipes so it doesn't go to waste!

 Equipment